 Student travel in Saint Paul is conveniently designed to meet the needs of Saint Paul student housing residents.
 With affordability and accessibility as key considerations, residents staying at off-campus housing in Saint Paul are well-connected to various parts of the city through an integrated public transportation network.
 Here are the public transportation options available around the major student housing Saint Paul has to offer.

-1. Dining & Cafés
+1. Dining & Cafes

 2. Cultural Events & Festivals

-Students enjoy performances, concerts, and exhibitions at the Ordway Center for the Performing Arts and events hosted at the Saint Paul RiverCentre.
-Seasonal celebrations such as the Saint Paul Winter Carnival bring the community together with parades, ice sculptures, and cultural programming.
+Through performances, concerts, and exhibitions at Ordway Center for the Performing Arts, together with other events at the Saint Paul River Center, students can enrich their experiences.
+Community-wide events like the celebration of the Winter Carnival in Saint Paul through the parades, ice sculptures, and cultural programs really bring people together.